omkar-shelke25/cka-killercoda/https-ingress/step1.md

 ## 🦸 CKA - Configure Ingress with TLS

+> Wait a 2 minutes for MetalLB to set up.

 ### 📖 Problem Statement

 U.A.
 High School is deploying a public Hero Registration Portal with two backend services: